5 Tips to Become a Gantt Chart Expert Using Atlassian Confluence

 It means that when you open a page with a chart, you will see the line that shows where you are at the moment.
 This way, you get a bird’s-eye view of all project stages, enabling you to see the project time frame and progress.

 Last but not least, you can set dependencies between tasks.
 This helps you understand what you need to prioritize and complete before moving on to the next stage.

-If you want to focus on a more specific period without losing the rest of the data, you can zoom the Gantt chart in.
-Just hold down the Ctrl button and rotate the wheel on your mouse to zoom the chart in or out.
-After that, you can move around the chart by pressing Ctrl (for Windows) or Alt (for MacOS) and dragging the chart in the necessary direction.
+If you want to focus on a more specific period without losing the rest of the data, you can zoom in on the Gantt chart.
+Hold down the Ctrl button and rotate the wheel on your mouse to zoom the chart in or out.
+Afterward, you can move around the chart by pressing Ctrl (for Windows) or Alt (for MacOS) and dragging the chart in the necessary direction.

 Customize your chart and share the results

-Now all you need to do is change the bars’ colors and set the titles to match your brand book guidelines.
+Now, you need to change the bars’ colors and set the titles to match your brand book guidelines.

 You can select more appropriate colors for each type of task or each task in particular.

-If standard app colors don’t match your company style or simply don’t satisfy you, specify the colors for each task in a table.
+If standard app colors don’t match your company style or satisfy you, specify the colors for each task in a table.